-Whether or not you’ll be glued to the TV when the big game is on, these Chocolate Football Cookies are the perfect halftime snack!
+Chocolate football cookies are chocolate sandwich cookies, shaped and designed to look like a football!
+Whether or not you’ll be glued to the TV when the big game is on, this Chocolate Football Cookies recipe is the perfect treat to make for a halftime snack!
 Our teams are both out of the running, so the tension of the regular season and playoffs has lifted and I can fill the kitchen with delectable game day dishes!

 Chocolate Football Cookies